All Episodes

 This is not justice.

-None of the emails, Comey said, should have had should have been of any kind of unclassified system, but their presence is especially concerning because all of these emails were housed on an unclassified personal server, not even supported by full-time security staff, like those found at the departments and agencies of our government, or even with a commercial service like Gmail.
+None of the emails Comey said should have had should have been of any kind of unclassified system, but their presence is especially concerning because all of these emails were housed on an unclassified personal server, not even supported by full-time security staff, like those found at the departments and agencies of our government, or even with a commercial service like Gmail.

 It was less secure than Gmail for crying out loud.

-And he writes, and he said today separately, you know, it's some, you know, to say something about marking of classified information.
+And he writes, and he said today, separately, you know, it's something, you know, to say something about marking of classified information, this goes to the heart of it.

-Only a very small number of the emails contained, quote, classified information bore the marking saying, Oh, it's classified.
+Only a very small number of the emails contained, quote, classified information bore the marking saying, oh, it's classified.

-In other words, those that he's pointing out that they did find classified, sent and received, marked classified, and the thousands of others that were classified and others that were classified later, she she led us to believe they were all classified later.
+In other words, those that he's pointing out that they did find classified, sent and received, marked classified, and the thousands others that were classified and others that were classified later, she led us to believe they were all classified later.

 All of them.